necoline/portfolio/content/time-series/story/developmentseed/index.md

   ]
 ---

 At the conclusion of the RISE contract, Necoline joined Development Seed as a frontend engineer.
-Here she creates geospatial data products for organizations like IFRC, NASA and Microsoft.
-About a year into the job, Necoline entered into the role of team lead where she facilitated improvements to their development practices and mentors team members.
+Here, she creates geospatial data products for organizations like IFRC, NASA and Microsoft.
+About a year into the job, Necoline entered into the role of team lead where she mentors team members and facilitates improvements to the development practices of the team's work across projects.

 ### [IFRC - GO](https://go.ifrc.org/)